 – Mount Tabor –

 There are many great shops, coffee houses, and restaurants to visit nearby, including the delicious Stark Street Pizza that has been around since 1965.
 Especially along SE Stark Street, west of 82nd street, in the Montavilla neighborhood.
+This area has significantly improved over the last several years and has become quite popular.

 Click a photo to enlarge.